The Good, The Bad, And The Ugly: What You Need To Know About These 25 Sweeteners

 Sucralose is a synthetic sweetener that’s highly processed.

-This sweetener becomes unstable when heated, such as when it’s added to coffee or used in baked goods, which may cause an increased risk of cancer.
+This sweetener becomes unstable when heated, such as when it’s added to coffee or used in baked goods, which may cause an increased risk of illness.

 As more studies come out about this sweetener, it will be clearer in the future as to what extent this sweetener poses health risks.